exalearn/colmena/demo_apps/mpi-with-rct/README.md

 We use a fake executable, [`simulation.c`](./simulate.c), as a simulation engine.
 You will need to compile it first: `mpicc simulate.c -o simulate`

+Once you install, modify the `mpi_command_string` in `sim.py` as appropriate for your cluster.

+If you are using RCT, set `mpi_command_string` to `None`.
+RCT will provide the launch command.

 ## Running

-Run the example by calling: `python run.py`
+Run the example by calling: `PYTHONPATH="$PYTHONPATH:." python run.py`.

+The run must import an executable description.

 You can change the number of simulations run and the batch size using command line arguments.
 Run `python run.py --help` for further details.